react-native-community/cli/CONTRIBUTING.md

 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-cli/issues).
 Please follow the issue template when opening an issue.

+## Stale Bot

+This repository is using bot to automatically mark issues and PRs as stale and close them.
+The "stale" label is added after 90 days of inactivity, and it's getting closed 7 days later.
+If you find the issue important or you want to keep it open for any particular reason, please show any activity in the issue or contact maintainers to add the "no-stale-bot" label, which prevents bot from closing the issues.

 ## License

 By contributing to React Native CLI, you agree that your contributions will be licensed under its **MIT** license.